phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

+#Total Number of Tweets: 2687492
-#Number of Trump Tweets: 876567
+#Number of Trump Tweets: 876692
-#Number of Cruz Tweets: 531473
+#Number of Cruz Tweets: 531522
-#Number of Clinton Tweets: 336891
+#Number of Clinton Tweets: 336944
-#Number of Rubio Tweets: 281769
+#Number of Rubio Tweets: 281786
 #Number of Jeb!
-Tweets: 249568
+Tweets: 249623
-#Number of Sanders Tweets: 196585
+#Number of Sanders Tweets: 196618
-#Number of Carson Tweets: 120154
+#Number of Carson Tweets: 120161
-#Number of Kasich Tweets: 94204
+#Number of Kasich Tweets: 94207
-#Total Number of Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---